-18 On June 23, 2015 BMPS signed a binding agreement for the disposal pro soluto of a non performing loans portfolio originated by Consum.it to Banca IFIS S.p.A. and a securitization vehicle financed by an affiliate of Cerberus Capital Management, L.P..
+On 23 June 2015 BMPS signed a binding agreement for the disposal pro soluto of a non performing loans portfolio originated by Consum.it to Banca IFIS S.p.A. and a securitization vehicle financed by an affiliate of Cerberus Capital Management, L.P..

-19 Note that although the Bank's commitment to dispose of its subsidiaries MP Banque, MP Belgio and MPS Leasing & Factoring, given the uncertainty around the timing and manner of meeting those commitments, the New Objectives do not take into account any potential effects of such disposals.
+8 Note that although the Bank's commitment to dispose of its subsidiaries MP Banque, MP Belgio and MPS Leasing & Factoring S.p.A., given the uncertainty around the timing and manner of meeting those commitments, the New Targets do not take into account any potential effects of such disposals.